ErickSilv/bares/README.md

 After that write, in terminal, the command : 'make'.

 # Running
-To execute is necessary write the follow command : ' ./parser "archive_list_of_expression_name.*" '
+To execute is necessary write the follow command :
+>  ./parser archive_list_of_expression_name.* .

-> The char '*' refer to any type of text archive.
+The char '*' refer to a text type of an expression archive.

 # Limitations
 This BARES don't accept more than one unary '-'.